Texas Roadhouse CEO dies by suicide while battling ‘unbearable’ post-covid-19 symptoms, family says

 “He was a maverick entrepreneur who embodied the values of never giving up and putting others first,” tweeted Louisville Mayor Greg Fischer (D).

-Senate Minority Leader Mitch McConnell (R-Ky.) pointed at Taylor’s decision to give up his salary last year, telling the Courier-Journal that “like always, he put his people first.
+Senate Minority Leader Mitch McConnell (R-Ky.) lauded Taylor’s decision to give up his salary last year, telling the Courier-Journal that “like always, he put his people first.
 He dug deep into his own pockets and covered healthcare and bonuses for thousands all while keeping his stores open to make sure workers got paychecks when they needed them most.”

+Taylor found one last charitable outlet in recent weeks, his family said: a pledge to pay for a clinical study for military members who also suffer from tinnitus.

+“In true Kent fashion,” his family said, “he always found a silver lining to help others.”

 In the United States, the National Suicide Prevention Lifeline can be reached at 1-800-273-8255 or over chat.